How to Track Feature Requests in Trello

 - Implementing and developing prioritized features and keeping customers in the loop who requested the feature

-- Notify customers about feature releases and closing the feedback loop
+- Notify customers about feature releases and close the feedback loop

 No matter which tool you choose, you should have a system that helps you perform all five necessary steps.